List of cases of the January 6 United States Capitol attack: Previous sources of information

 A list of "breach" cases, meaning cases in which the defendant was alleged to have entered a restricted area of the Capitol during the riot, was kept updated by the US Attorney's Office, District of Columbia.
-It was available until the morning of January 24, 2025, four days after President Trump had issued a blanket pardon, but later in the day, it said "Page not found."
+It was available until the morning of January 24, 2025, four days after President Trump had issued a blanket pardon, but later in the day, it said "Page not found".
 CNN reported its erasure the next day.
+Soon afterwards, some of the video evidence that had been part of court cases related to the prosecutions disappeared from a government server.
+A coalition of press organizations went to court over the missing evidence, and a judge subsequently ordered the government to stop removing the materials.

 NPR has a database of all 1,575 cases in the Capitol attack prior to Trump's pardons, searchable by U.S. state, charges, and case status.

 For plea deals entered between April–October 2021, BuzzFeed has a searchable table.
+After Trump's mass pardon in 2025, the Democratic Secretary of States Association launched a website to track the Capitol attackers' ongoing legal issues.
+Lawfare Media released a study on January 6 clemency recipients who were subsequently arrested or convicted of other crimes since the attack, finding 97 such cases as of June 4, 2026.